Feeling lost when it comes to shopping for the best Thanksgiving turkey? You're not alone.

 But in 2019, the shopping options seem endless and the choices are sometimes tricky to navigate.
 Some swear by heritage birds, while others are big fans of much larger, conventionally raised turkeys.

 Then, there's always the pressure to show up last year's dinner by having an even bigger, or somehow better, bird.
 It can make just thinking about holiday prep pretty exhausting.

 All sides aside (yuk, yuk), planning the centerpiece dish for one of the biggest food events of the year is a big feat and sometimes we need a little help from our friends.
 In this case, our friends include experts at the National Turkey Federation, the United States Department of Agriculture and even Consumer Reports.

 1. How big of a turkey do I need?

-"Trends have changed over the years regarding what people purchase," Breeding told TODAY Food.
+"Trends have changed over the years regarding what people purchase," Breeding said.
 "Several years ago, large whole birds dressed and stuffed were very popular.
 Now, we're seeing trends ... moving away from cooking the whole bird and just cooking the parts of the turkey they [consumers] like the most."

 2. How do I find the right turkey type?

 There are a few main turkey types out there: heritage birds, broad breasted white (most of which are conventionally raised with antibiotics) and organic.